openjdk/jdk/doc/testing.md

 #### MANUAL

-Set to `true` to execute manual tests.
+Set to `true` to execute manual tests only.

 ### Gtest keywords